 Note: Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Double dashes (--) appear in the table when the number of students tested is ten or less.

-Career Technical Education Participation (School Year 2015-16)
+Career Technical Education Participation (School Year 2014-15)